Multi-region load testing using k6

 - Enables inter-cluster access of internal LB (*1

-The key point is that we use thanos to aggregate cross-region prometheus metrics.
+The key point is that we use thanos to aggregate cross-region Prometheus metrics.

-Thanos is a component for scaling Prometheus and has many other features.
+thanos is a component for scaling Prometheus and has many other features.

 This allows you to aggregate and monitor metrics across multiple regions.

-*1) Make the internal LB accessible between clusters
+*1) Make internal LB accessible across clusters

 Thanos Query is configured to request to the LB IP